Long-Term Construction Timelapse: What Should You Charge Your Clients?

 That’s why it’s one of the most common questions we get.

-It’s understandable, because doing it right way can help you win jobs and maximize your income.
+Pricing your service right will help you win jobs and maximize your income.

-Doing it the wrong way can be a barrier to winning jobs and cut into your bottom line.
+Price it wrong and unexpected costs can really cut into your bottom line.

 Construction Timelapse: Common Costs